NielsdeBlaauw/questionr/README.md

 Questionr
 =========

-A library for displaying succesive questions on the client side.
+A library for displaying successive questions on the client side.
 Questions configured in a tree like form, with questions that have answers, and answers that lead to new  questions.
 Questions are fed one-by-one to the user until an end node is found.
 When an end node has been reached, the user will be redirected to the corresponding  url.

 Usage
 -----